This vegan fruit cake recipe is not your typical fruit cake! It’s moist, naturally sweet, and the perfect holiday cake!

 - Transfer the batter to the prepared 9-inch pan.
 Smooth over the top.

-- Bake for 55-60 minutes or until a toothpick inserted into the center comes clean.
-Allow it to cool in the pan for 10 minutes.
-Then, transfer to a cooling rack to cool completely before slicing.
+- Bake until a toothpick inserted into the center comes out clean.
+Let the fruit cake cool in the pan for 10 minutes.
+Then, transfer it to a wire cooling rack to cool completely.

 - Fruit cake is dense by nature.
 This one is also dense with all of the added fruit.
 Since it is so dense, it does not spread much in the oven.
 Use a spatula to evenly spread the batter in the pan for an even bake.